Worst Restaurant Food Poisonings of the Past 40 Years

 The outbreak caused by this rare strain of E. coli resulted in published concerns over identifying bacteria that could affect the nation’s entire food supply and raised awareness of animals in raised in concentrated animal feeding operations (CAFOs).

-1993’s E.coli Outbreak with Jack in the Box Hamburgers
+1993’s E.coli Outbreak With Jack in the Box Hamburgers

 This E.coli outbreak by a fast food restaurant has been deemed the most infamous food poisoning outbreak in US history.
-In 1993, Jack-in-the-Box introduced a specially produced food product called the “Monster Burger”.
-The product sold in seventy-three locations across California, Idaho, Washington, and Nevada.
+In 1993, Jack-in-the-Box introduced a specially produced food product called the “Monster Burger.”
+The product sold in 73 locations across California, Idaho, Washington, and Nevada.
 The problem was that the due to the size of the burger, it ended up serving customers undercooked patties.
 The burgers were only cooked to 140 degrees F, which was the minimum FDA-required temperature at that time.

-1997 Beef tainted by Supplier Forced Burger King to Pull Product.
+1997 Beef Tainted by Supplier Forced Burger King to Pull Product

 The source turned out to be an Arkansas-based beef processor named Hudson Food.
 The USDA inspected the processing facility and then summarily asked Hudson to close the facility and recall the hamburger made there since June.
 Inspectors found that Hudson saved unprocessed meat overnight and added it to the next day's production.
 Hudson recalled more than 25 million pounds of beef and Burger King severed their business relationship with the meat supplier.